Skip to content

 Garelet Dod — common questions

-How hard is Garelet Dod?
+What difficulty is Garelet Dod?

-Where do I park for Garelet Dod?
+Where should I park to climb Garelet Dod?

-When is the best time to climb Garelet Dod?
+When should I climb Garelet Dod?

 The standard good-weather months for Garelet Dod are March, April, May, June, July, August, September, October, November.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.